 Other systems, like ES&S’s DS 200, require a poll worker to export the ranked choice voting data to a memory card or flash drive, which will then be transported to a central location where one computer collects all data on the election.
 A third party counting application then aggregates all the election data to determine the election result.

 See the RCV Resource Center’s page on Election Machines for more information on how certain machines process RCV elections.
-Stay tuned to this space, as well, for a brief best practices report on running RCV elections with an election machine.

 Minneapolis, Minnesota uses ES&S DS200s for their ranked choice voting elections, like so: